Optimal Investment with Random Endowments and Transaction Costs: Duality Theory and Shadow Prices

-Based on the duality theory, this paper also contributes to the existence of a shadow price process.
-Roughly speaking, a process $\hat{S}$ is called a shadow price process if it evolves inside the bid-ask spread and the optimal frictionless trading in $\hat{S}$ leads to the same utility value function as in the original market under transaction costs and two optimal portfolio processes coincide.
-As stated in \cite{Chris22}, a candidate shadow price process is defined by $\hat{S}\triangleq \frac{Y^{1,\ast}}{Y^{0,\ast}}$ where $(Y^{0,\ast}, Y^{1,\ast})$ is the minimizer in the duality theory.
-If the stock price process $S$ is \cadlag, $\hat{S}$ may not be a semimartingale since it may fail to be \cadlag.
+This paper also contributes to the application of the duality theorem to the existence of a shadow price process.
+Roughly speaking, a process $\hat{S}$ is called a shadow price if it evolves inside the bid-ask spread and the optimal frictionless trading in $\hat{S}$ leads to the same utility value function as in the original market under transaction costs and two optimal portfolio processes coincide.
+As stated in \cite{Chris22}, a candidate shadow price process is defined by $\hat{S}\triangleq \frac{Y^{1,\ast}}{Y^{0,\ast}}$ where $(Y^{0,\ast}, Y^{1,\ast})$ is the minimizer in the duality theorem.
+If the stock price process $S$ is \cadlag, $\hat{S}$ may not be a semimartingale as it may fail to be \cadlag.
 To overcome this difficulty, \cite{Chris22} considers a shadow price process $\hat{\mathbf{S}}=(\hat{S}^p, \hat{S})$ defined in a general \textit{sandwiched sense} such that $\hat{S}^p=\frac{Y^{1,\ast,p}}{Y^{0,\ast,p}}$ and $\hat{S}=\frac{Y^{1,\ast}}{Y^{0,\ast}}$ where $((Y^{0,\ast,p}, Y^{1,\ast,p}), (Y^{0,\ast}, Y^{1,\ast}))$ is a \textit{sandwiched strong supermartingale deflator}, see Definition $\ref{sandsuper}$ and Definition $\ref{sanddefla}$.
 Despite that the shadow price process fails to be \cadlag, the stochastic integrals are still well defined using predictable processes of finite variation as integrands.
-In \cite{Chris22}, the modified self-financing and admissible portfolio processes can therefore be defined and the verification of the shadow price process can be worked out.
+In \cite{Chris22}, the modified self-financing and admissible portfolio processes can therefore be defined and the verification of the shadow price process can be completed.
 With unbounded random endowments, the definition of sandwiched shadow price process given \cite{Chris22} can be extended in our setting using the modified acceptable portfolios.